Declaring Anthropology FAQs

 - Will courses I take or have taken as P/D/F count as ANT departmental courses?

 Courses taken in Spring 2020 with P/D/F grading will be automatically countable towards departmental requirements.
 See details here.
+See also the 2020-2021 FAQs.
 For courses taken in earlier semesters with P/D/F-optional grading, the University allows students to request a retroactive change from P/D/F to letter grading, since students might not know their ultimate department of concentration for a period after they have taken a course that could become a departmental course.
 Consult your residential college for instructions on how to request such retroactive action.

 - What are the departmental course requirements?